4Ax-Technologies/pose_detector1/Program Architecture overview.md

 ###    5. Feedback Loop:
 * A feedback loop should be implemented to continuously update the physics parameters based on the real-time output of the pose estimation model.
-* Synchronization between the pose estimation model's output, the physics simulation in Unreal Engine, and the rendering pipeline is necessary to maintain a seamless and responsive simulation experience.
+* Synchronization between the pose estimation model's output, the physics simulation in Unreal Engine, and the rendering pipeline is necessary to maintain seamless and responsive simulation experiences.

 This architecture and language mix should ensure the development of a robust system that seamlessly integrates pose estimation with game engine physics in Unreal Engine, leveraging the strengths of each component to deliver the most immersive and interactive experiences.